Drush Available on Shared Hosting Environment

 drush site-install standard --account-name=admin --account-pass=admin --db-url=mysql://YourMySQLUser:RandomPassword@localhost/YourMySQLDatabase

-There are few things I should mention here.
+There are a few things I should mention here.
 First and foremost you will need to download the Drupal version(quite an easy task with the

 drush dl drupal-7.0 command which will download version 7.0).
 Secondly, you will need a database name, database username and random password.
 You can easily generate these following our cPanel Database tutorial.
 Next, you will need to simply replace those components in the command above.